carpentries-incubator/ReproducibleResearch/episodes/step1Folders.md

 - Ensure all your projects are well organised.
 This could extend to projects across your research group.

 - Educate others in your space on good naming conventions and build a reference guide to be used across your group.

- - Get a metadata file set up for your media.
+- Set up a metadata file for your media.

  - If you are working in Python, you can use a [python package](https://github.com/vukovicnikola/templateproject) developed by researcher Nikola Vukovic to generate a logical, standardised, and flexible directory hierarchy for academic research.